 - Workshop on re-entry to the US at the end of the semester

 BC students may also participate in volunteer activities, student associations and clubs.
-Please contact the on-site coordinator, Ana Peláez, for details.
+Please contact the BC resident director for details.

 Here is a helpful guide

 Students are responsible for making their own travel arrangements.
-BC in Madrid Comillas students will be met at the airport and picked up the official arrival day, provided they supply the necessary travel information one month prior to departure to the on-site coordinator, Ana Peláez.
+BC in Madrid Comillas students will be met at the airport and picked up the official arrival day, provided they supply the necessary travel information one month prior to departure to the BC resident director.

 For local transportation, BC students will be provided with a transportation pass that will cover their local travel during their semester in Madrid.
 ICADE courses are located in the Alberto Aguilera Campus in central Madrid.
 Sociales and International Relations courses take place in the suburban Cantoblanco campus and can be reached by “Cercanías” commuter rail.